grafana/grafana-operator/documentation/roadmap/roadmap-v5.md

 We want to flip the dashboard discovery logic.
 Instead of putting label selectors on the `Grafana` CR, they will be put on the `GrafanaDashboard` CR.

 Dashboards will select the Grafana instances that should import them.

 Currently being worked on?
 No.

+## grafanadatasource use grafana API

+Today the operator adds grafana datasources by mounting a configmap in to your grafana deployment.
+We want to change this and use the grafana API just like we do in the rest of the controllers.

+This will most likely create breaking changes in the grafanadatasource CRD.

+Currently being worked on?
+No.